kennethdsheridan/mercenary/README.md

 ./mercenary kill swtichEngage mariadb firewalld
 ```

-## License

-This software is property of ServiceNow.
-All rights reserved.

 ## Contact

 - Kenny Sheridan

-For any troubles or inquiries, reach out to us at hwtest@servicenow.com
+For any troubles or inquiries, reach out to me at kennethdashensheridan@gmail.com